jamwine/Web-Portfolio/content/home/experience.md

         **Biomedical Department**:

         * Leveraged Smartsheets API to programmatically access hierarchical data and transformed it into interactive dashboards.
-        * Developed a Python library REMAP to convert raw data and sync with the Elasticsearch indexes.
+        * Developed a Python library REMAP to structure raw data and sync with the Elasticsearch indexes.
         * Designed a Data Mining Workflow of 2D Materials for Biofilm Data and Information Discovery System.
-        * Built a web app in Streamlit for computing the 2D materials characteristics using Logistic Regression and KNN clustering.
+        * Built a web app in Streamlit for computing the characteristics of 2D materials using Logistic Regression and KNN clustering.
         * Developed an API wrapper for Globus in Python.

         **Computer Science Department**:

         * Predicted COVID -19 trend worldwide with up to 90% accuracy using Polynomial Regression, Cross-Validation scheme, and visualizations.